 Experienced Professionals to Support Team Ireland Following Robust Selection Process

-A key objective in the recruitment process was to ensure a seamless transition for athletes from their normal training and competition environment to the Olympic Games.
-Sports Physiotherapy Lead Sarah-Jane McDonnell is satisfied with these appointments, acknowledging the continuity of care for athletes who will work with professionals with whom they are familiar.
-McDonnell said,
+A key objective in the recruitment process was to ensure a seamless transition for athletes from their normal training and competition environment to the Olympic Games and Chief Medical Officer Dr Jim O’Donovan is satisfied with these appointments, acknowledging the continuity of care for athletes who will work with professionals with whom they are familiar.

-Head of Performance Support Phil Moore added, “The physiotherapy team will be well-known to the Olympic athletes in Tokyo.
-One of our key criteria in the robust selection process was to ensure that there was a continuity of care for athletes going to the Games.
-There is a real depth of expertise in this team and strong working relationships with the Olympic sports.”
+Head of Performance Support Phil Moore added, “The Medical team will be well-known to the Olympic athletes in Tokyo.
+One of our key criteria in the robust selection process was to ensure that there was a continuity of care for athletes going to the Games and this is a particularly strong feature of this team.
+There is a real depth of expertise in this medical team and strong working relationships with the athletes and coaches of Team Ireland.”